Ratio Covers of Convex Sets and Optimal Mixture Density Estimation: Applications of ratio covers

 Assume that there exist $\alpha\ge 2$ and an integer $N_S\ge 1$ such that for every $p\in\mathcal{P}$ one can find a finite set $S(p)\subset \mathcal{P}\cap B_{\hels}(p,\eps_{n/2}^2)$ which is an $\alpha$-ratio cover of $\mathcal{P}\cap B_{\hels}(p,\eps_{n/2}^2)$ (in the sense of \Cref{lemma:kl-from-ball}) and satisfies $|S(p)|\le N_S$.
 Then, there exists an estimator $\widehat{p}$ such that

 \end{proposition}

 \begin{proof} Split the sample into two independent halves.
-Let $\widehat{p}_{\hel}$ be the Le Cam--Birg\'e estimator (Theorem~\ref{thm:lecam-birge-local}) built from the first $n/2$ observations, and let $\widehat{p}$ be the Yang--Barron mixture (Theorem~\ref{thm:yang-barron}) built from the remaining $n/2$ observations over the candidate set $S(\widehat{p}_{\hel})$ with the uniform prior.
+Let $\widehat{p}_{\hel}$ be the Le Cam--Birg\'e estimator (\Cref{lem:lecam-birge-local}) built from the first $n/2$ observations, and let $\widehat{p}$ be the Yang--Barron mixture (Theorem~\ref{thm:yang-barron}) built from the remaining $n/2$ observations over the candidate set $S(\widehat{p}_{\hel})$.
 Conditioning on the first half and applying Theorem~\ref{thm:yang-barron} to the second half yields

 By Lemma~\ref{lemma:kl-from-ball} with $p=\widehat{p}_{\hel}$ and $\eps=\eps_{n/2}^2$,